rubysg/singapore/README.md

 And the reboutable ladyironchef [lays down](http://www.ladyironchef.com/2013/08/cafes-free-wifi-singapore/) where the free wifi cafes are.

+## Goods and Services Tax (GST)

+Do take note that Singapore imposes a 7% levy on nearly all forms of goods and services rendered/sold on the island.
+This price is mostly (if not, always) included in the listed price.
+However, some establishments may still leave out the tax on listed pricings.

+Hence, do still keep a lookout for text at the bottom of menus and product listings that indicate the non-addition of tax and service charge and calculate accordingly.

 ## Tipping

 No real need to tip.
 Leave a few coins if you'd like (to get rid of your coins).